 Cosigner loans can help in many situations such as when you need to consolidate your high-interest student loans, need help on a business loan, or when applying for your first home mortgage.

 If you have someone close that has good credit that trusts you to commit to the repayment of a loan, you may be able to get a much better interest rate.
 Banks and lenders are big fans of consigning, as there are now two incomes backing the one loan.

 Obviously, there needs to be a disclaimer here that asking someone to cosign for you is a big deal.
-If you fault the loan payments, it is 100% on them to pay that loan back.
+If you default the loan payments, it is 100% on them to pay that loan back.

-5. Get The Right Lender
+Get the Right Lender

-- Credible Lender
+- Credible lender

 - Lending limits to suit your needs

 Shop around and compare lenders through our online lending tool.
 The online lending industry has boomed, which means more competition.
 This is great for borrowers as interest rates, APRs and fees are more competitive than ever before.

 If you want even more significant loan amounts, consider going to see your bank or credit union.
 But make sure you compare their APRs with online lenders in your state as well.